-Unfortunately, it is not unusual for executive committees of nonprofit boards to overstep their authority by taking action without informing the full board.
+Unfortunately, it is not unusual for nonprofit executive committees to overstep their authority by taking action without informing the full board.
 All of the board members must fulfill their fiduciary duties of good faith, due care, and loyalty.
 When board members are not even aware of the action taken, it is difficult to argue that they are fulfilling their duty of care.

-The Ugly and Out of Control.
+The Ugly and Out of Control

-Occasionally, we see executive committees that have become so autonomous that they begin to exclude board members who are not on the executive committee from decision making.
+Occasionally, we see nonprofit executive committees that have become so autonomous that they begin to exclude board members who are not on the nonprofit executive committee from decision-making.
 In these cases, the executive committee members may begin to view the executive committee as the ultimate seat of authority and the remaining board members as merely advisory.

 Executive committees that operate in this manner often resist informing the rest of the board of their actions and decisions, putting the board members who are not on the committee at risk of incurring liability for decisions they are excluded from.

-Bylaws and Committee Charters.
+Bylaws and Committee Charters

 Requiring the nonprofit executive committee to make a report at each board meeting of any action it has taken since the last board meeting so that the actions can be ratified by the full board is an effective method to ensure that the executive committee does not exceed its authority.

-An executive committee can be an effective governance tool, but not every board needs one.
+A nonprofit executive committee can be an effective governance tool, but not every board needs one.
 Executive committees should never ever replace the full board.